Local Arts Take Centre Stage!

 In June 2014, the City of St. Catharines invited Ontario based artists to submit conceptual designs for a St. Catharines arts award.
-Designs in all mediums including clay, wood, glass, metal, paper, and ceramic were welcomed.
-All submissions were reviewed by the Arts Awards Design Selection Panel, a final design will be unveiled at a City Council meeting 2015.
+Submissions have been reviewed by the Arts Awards Design Selection Panel, a final design will be unveiled at a City Council meeting 2015.

 The recipients of the City of St. Catharines Arts Awards were announced on Saturday, May 30, 2015 at the Sean O'Sullivan Theatre, Centre for the Arts, Brock University.

 The 2015 recipients are listed in each category below.